Back to top

 Testing with real users

-We tested the prototype with 5 users and also ran heuristic evaluations using Nielsen’s 10 Usability Heuristics.
+Once we had our mid-fidelity prototype, we tested it with 5 users and ran heuristic evaluations using Nielsen's 10 Usability Heuristics.

 We asked users to complete two key tasks:

-We tested the prototype with 5 users and also ran heuristic evaluations using Nielsen’s 10 Usability Heuristics.
+Once we had our mid-fidelity prototype, we tested it with 5 users and ran heuristic evaluations using Nielsen's 10 Usability Heuristics.

 We asked users to complete two key tasks: